 - Ferritic stainless steel

 - Martensitic stainless steel

 (For more information on the family of stainless steel, please refer to The Atlas Steels Technical Handbook of Stainless Steels.)

 What about stainless steel grades?

-Stainless steel grades tell you how the product will perform in any given environment, hence it's very important to know which grade is appropriate for your intended use.
+Stainless steel grades define how the product will perform in each environment; hence it is very important to know which grade is appropriate for your intended use.

 The typical grades you'll encounter in your search are the 200 and 300 series.
 The 300 series is the most common.
 Specifically, 304 and 316 (also known as A2 and A4 grades, respectively).

 Grade 304 (UNS 30400) is the most common and widely used of the 300 series.
 It has 18-20% chromium and 8-12% nickel.
 It is sometimes called the standard 18/8 austenitic stainless steel.